malko/battery-indicator-upower/README.md

 # Settings
-You can via the extension prefs set the refresh interval and wether to add a manual refresh button or not.
+You can via the extension prefs set the refresh interval and whether to add a manual refresh button or not.
 By default the refresh interval is 5 minutes.

 Also you can decide to show/hide devices from the panel indicator by clicking them in the indicator menu. item with now check mark in front of it are marked as hidden.